sophiebatten123/SudokuGame/README.md

 (Developer: Sophie Batten)

-Loose yourself in mathematical puzzles and give your mind that ‘me time’ it deserves.
+Lose yourself in mathematical puzzles and give your mind that ‘me time’ it deserves.
 This website will help you to find peace in a frantic world, by putting your worries to one side.
 Your brain will be given a gentle workout, leaving you feeling fresh and at rest.

 To solve a sudoku puzzle, you must use a combination of logic, trial and error and mathematical thinking.
 The aim of the game is to complete every square, row, and column using only the numbers 1-9, all of which can only appear once.